-Before we state the main result, we briefly discuss these procedures: The data-driven resolution levels $\tilde j^\varepsilon_n$ and $\tilde j_n$ in (\ref{htf3}) are based on tests that use Rademacher-analogues of the usual thresholds in Lepski's method: Starting with $j_{\min}$, the main contribution to $\|p_n(j)-p_n(l)\|_\infty$ is the bias $\|Ep_n(j)-p_0\|_\infty$.
-The procedure should stop when the 'variance term' $\|p_n(l)-Ep_n(l)\|_\infty$ starts to dominate.
-Since this is an unknown quantity, and since we know no good nonrandom upper bound for it, we estimate it by the supremum of the associated Rademacher process, i.e., by $R(n,l)$, or by its Rademacher expectation.
-The constant $B(\phi)$ is necessary to correct for the lack of monotonicity of the $R(n,l)$'s in the resolution level $l$.
+Before we state the main result, we briefly discuss these procedures.
+The data-driven resolution level $\tilde j_n$ in (\ref{htf3}) is based on tests that use Rademacher-type analogs of the usual thresholds in Lepski's method: starting with $j_{\min}$, the main contribution to $\| p_n(j)-p_n(l)\|_\infty$ is the bias $\|Ep_n(j)-p_0\|_\infty$.
+The procedure should stop when the `variance term' $\|p_n(l)-Ep_n(l)\| _\infty$ starts to dominate.
+Since this is an unknown quantity and since we know no good non-random upper bound for it, we estimate it by the supremum of the associated Rademacher process, that is, by $R(n,l)$.
+The constant $B(\phi)$ is necessary in order to correct for the lack of monotonicity of the $R(n,l)$'s in the resolution level $l$.

-The estimators $\bar j^\varepsilon_n$ and $\bar j_n$ in (\ref{htf2}) are somewhat more refined, but also slightly more complicated: They try to take advantage of the fact that in the 'small bias' domain, should not exceed its Rademacher symmetrization or its conditional expectation $E^\varepsilon T(n,j,l)$, using the deviation inequality from Corollary \ref{est2}.
+The estimator $\bar j_n$ in (\ref{htf2}) is somewhat more refined: it attempts to take advantage of the fact that in the `small bias' domain, and using the results from Section \ref{radsec},

-Yet another way of viewing these resolution levels is in terms of model selection: One starts with the smallest model $V_{j_{\min}}$ and compares it to a nested sequence of models $\{V_j\}_{j \in \mathcal J}$, proceeding to a larger model $V_j$ if all relevant blocks of wavelet coefficients between $j$ and $j_{\max}$ are insignificant as compared to the corresponding Rademacher penalty.